siobhain/cormeen-walkers/README.md

 First time user
 - Looking for general information about the group
-- Looking for meet up times, location
+- Looking for meet up times & locatipn
--SOB Looking for contact phone number

--May arrive at this page via web search or direct link -landing page -
+Users may arrive at this page via web search or direct link -landing page -
 Most people want to know when group they are interested in are meeting, Some people are involved in more than one group

 Returning Visitors
- - looking for times
+ - looking for day and time of a particular walking group
  - looking for eircode
+ - interested in singing up for newsletter

 Add your user stories here.
 You want to include first time visitors and returning visitors here as a minimum.
 Think about each group, and the experience and journey you want them to have on your site.
 It really helps to think about this before you start coding, and will really help with creating your wireframes.

 ## Design